smastrom/react-rating/README.md

 ### How to create svgChildNodes components

-Create a new JSX component from the SVG inner nodes and **remove any transform**, fill, or stroke-related attributes from the source paths.
+Create a new JSX element from the SVG inner nodes and **remove any transform**, fill, or stroke-related attributes from the source paths.

 Rating component will take care of rendering a brand-new SVG element, applying proper transforms if necessary.
+This is particularly handy when pasting SVG code from Adobe XD or any other source that applies random transforms to your nodes.

 <details><summary><strong>Example 1</strong></summary>
 <br />